merry christmas in spanish

 Traditionally, Papá Noel (Santa Claus) is not the Christmas gift-bearing figure in Spanish-speaking countries: that task belongs to los Reyes Magos (the Three Wise Men).
 They bring presents to Spanish children on January 6, at the end of the 12 Days of Christmas.

-Children write letters to the Three Wise Men detailing the gifts they’d like.
+Like with Santa in other parts of the world, children write letters to the Three Wise Men detailing the gifts they’d like.
 On the night of January 5, plates of food and sweets are left out for los Reyes Magos as thanks.
-In the morning, there’s gifts to be opened (unless you get coal!) and delicious food to be eaten.
+In the morning, there are gifts to be opened (unless you get coal!) and delicious food to be eaten.

-Now you can celebrate the holidays in Spain, or simply wish your family and friends “Merry Christmas!” in Spanish.
+Now you can celebrate the holidays in a Spanish-speaking country, or simply wish your family and friends “Merry Christmas!” in Spanish.

 ¡Que tengas un próspero año nuevo!
-(I hope you have a prosperous new year!)
+(May you have a prosperous new year!)